 The “Magical” Command-Line (CMD) Solutions

 If you search for a solution on how to recover data from formatted SD cards, you’ll run into some articles that claim the impossible.
-Most of them talk about two tools, CHKDSK, and the ATTRIB command.
+Many of them include two CMD tools in their list of recovery methods: CHKDSK and the ATTRIB command.

 Both CHKDSK and ATTRIB are parts of Windows and both are made by Microsoft.
 By checking out their official documentation (CHKDSK and ATTRIB), you’ll find that: